 1:30 pm– Lead-follow sessions in karts (two 15-minute sessions per driver)

-3:15 pm – On-track Toyota Safety Sense demonstration (parents and kids)
+2:45 pm – On-track Toyota Safety Sense demonstration for everyone wishing to take part. (parents and kids)